Ruta 40! The Long Way Down

 On the Pehuenia Circle we´ll enjoy an endless amount of Araucaria trees and lakes and rivers on our way to San Martín de los Andes on the shores of Lake Lacar.

 Today we’ll enter the lake district of Bariloche on the Road of the Seven Lakes by which we reach Bariloche, the beautiful situated capital of northern Patagonia.

-Now the Ruta 40 leads us south to El Bolsón and through the National Park Los Alerces to the welsh settlement Trevelin.
+Now our South American motorcycle adventure tour on the Ruta 40 leads ous deeper into Patagonia.
+First to El Bolsón and through the National Park Los Alerces to the welsh settlement Trevelin.

 Crossing over to Chile we’ll hit the legendary Carretera Austral with it´s very humid climate this fjord area has lush green vegetation and roaring rivers in a beautiful mountain setting.

 We’ll ride our motorcycles on probably the nicest part of the Carretera Austral, going round the green shimmering Lake General Carrera having spectacular views of the northern inland ice-field.

 Back in Argentina we’ll carry on with our adventure on the old Ruta 40 that goes along the main Andes mountains southwards and reach a traditional Estancia where we’ll enjoy a typically barbequed patagonian lamb.